enparadigm/sharpsell-documentations/sdk_versioned_docs/version-5.x.xx/platform/iOS/using-sharpsell-iOS.md

             "sharpsell_api_key": "", //  API Key given by the sharpsell team "user_unique_id": "unique_id_of_the_user", // User unique id or user external id which is the id of the user which you are trying to login
             "fcm_token": firebaseToken, // Pass the firebase token which will be used of push notification
-             "user_details": fields] //Only pass the user_details key if you want to update user fields
+             "user_details": fields, //Only pass the user_details key if you want to update user fields "client_data": ["language": "english"] // Optional.
+Pass company-specific client data only if Sharpsell team asks you to.
+        ]

         Sharpsell.services.initialize(smartsellParameters: initSharpsellData) {
             //Flutter initialized succecfully